dimanikulin/fva/README.md

 There were other [dependencies](./DependenciesOld.md) but they got outdated.

+# Code Documentation
+Please see [here](./CodeDocumentation.md) for the rules to document the code.

 # Contributing
 So far, the development is in a hot stage, and everyone is welcome to contribute anytime.
 You can fill in this [form](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/edit) to understand your needs in Multimedia search and organizing.